-We campaign on issues across the patient pathway, from prevention to early diagnosis to treatment.
-We are asking politicians in Westminster to help us beat cancer sooner by:
+We campaign on issues across the patient pathway, from prevention to early diagnosis to the treatment of cancer.

-Our policy experts, researchers and clinicians provide expert evidence to Select and other Committees, All Party Parliamentary Groups and public inquiries.
-They also help us frame responses to key Government departments and other relevant public consultations.
+Our policy experts, researchers and clinicians provide expert evidence to parliamentary committees, All Party Parliamentary Groups and public inquiries.
+They also help us frame responses to key government departments and other relevant public consultations.

 Our Public Affairs team arranges a variety of events throughout the year including: